pascal-fb-martin/houserelays/README.md

 A client requesting both changes and status must use the `/relays/changes` endpoint instead of `/relays/status`.
 The `sync` option may be used at a longer interval than the poll (i.e. the sync option may be set every N requests only).

 > This is similar to how the [DNP 3](https://www.dnp.org/) standard's keeps event and static polls synchronized.
-The main difference is that DNP 3 keeps the `since` context on the server side, i.e. in the outstation, while this design makes the client responsible for maintaining that context (making multi-clients support much simpler).
+The main difference is that DNP 3 keeps the `since` context on the server side, i.e. in the outstation, while the HouseRelay client is responsible for maintaining that context (making multi-clients support much simpler).

 This returns data in the JSON format with the following structure: